Suharsh329/hourglass/README.md

 Hourglass is a simple application that allows users to manage tasks and notes from the command line.
 And the best part, it's written in PHP!
 A command line application written in PHP?
 WHY?!
 The release of PHP 7 has truly changed the way we write code in the language and on top of that [Symfony](https://symfony.com/) provides a phenomenal interface for designing cli apps.
 PHP also has built-in support for SQLite; a self-contained, embedded database engine.
 PHP 7 + Relational Database seems like a good combo to me.
-Moving on from the technical shenanigans, we know that developers spend a lot of time in the terminal.
+Moving on from the technical jargon, we know that developers spend a lot of time in the terminal.
 It's a convenient place to store and access data.
 A more streamlined workflow ensues when the developer uses the command line to keep track of their tasks and notes.
 Plus, having a to-do list in the terminal means there is more room for StackOverflow tabs in the browser.

 ## Table of Contents